lawrennd/snippets/_dimred/includes/latent-variables.md

 (unknowlingly) planted all my treatment plants in a sunny part of the field, and all the control plants in a shady part of the field.
 That would also be a latent variable, in this case known as a *confounder*.
-In statistical experimental design *randomization* is used to attempt to eliminate the correlated effects of these confounders: you aim to ensure that if these confounders *do* exist their effects are not correlated with treatment and contorl.
-This is known as a [randomized control trial](http://en.wikipedia.org/wiki/Randomized_controlled_trial).}
+In statistical experimental design *randomisation* is used to attempt to eliminate the correlated effects of these confounders: you aim to ensure that if these confounders *do* exist their effects are not correlated with treatment and contorl.
+This is known as a [randomised control trial](http://en.wikipedia.org/wiki/Randomized_controlled_trial).}

 \notes{Greek philosophers worried a great deal about what was knowable and what was